Coefficient/magento-extension/README.md

 *Note: For some reason I couldn't get Modman to work unless I was root.
-I double checked my permissions, and the directories of my Magento install are writable by my user (vagrant) but for whatever reason, I could only get Modman to work as root.
+I double checked my permissions, and the directories of my Magento install are writable by my user but for whatever reason, I could only get Modman to work with elevated privileges.
-You may be able to get it to work as your user, but I spent a while troubleshooting this and was never able to figure it out.
-So if you run `modman` as your regular user and it doesn't work, save ourself some time and headache and just run it as root.*
+You may be able to get it to work as your user but I spent a while troubleshooting this and was never able to figure it out.
+So if you run `modman` as your regular user and it doesn't work, save yourself some time and headache and just run it as root.*

 `cd` to the root of your local Magento install.
 If you haven't before, run `modman init` which will create a `.modman` directory.